ETHS Course Placement Process

 The Humanities placement process is determined according to D202 Board policy.
 Students who demonstrate reading proficiency on a Board-approved assessment (i.e., MAP Reading) will be placed in 1 Humanities English, 1 Humanities History, and can elect to take Biology.

 As outlined in the "Graduation Requirements" section of the Course Request Guide, students who demonstrate the need for support in reading (MAP RIT score of 219 or below) on the MAP Reading assessment will be assigned to a reading support their freshman year.

-Students with RIT scores between 219-210 on the MAP Reading assessment will be placed in 1 Humanities English, 1 Humanities History, and Freshman Reading.
+Students with RIT scores between 219-210 on the MAP Reading assessment will be placed in 1 Humanities English, 1 Humanities History, Freshman Reading, and may be eligible to request Transdisciplinary Biology.

 Students with RIT scores 209 and below on the MAP Reading assessment will be placed in 1 Humanities English with Support, 1 Humanities History with Support, and Reading Support.